benmvp/slides/2020/tsconf/react.md

       <li><a href="https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin" target="_blank"><code>@typescript-eslint/eslint-plugin</code></a></li>
       <li><a href="https://www.benmvp.com/blog/react-prop-types-with-typescript/?utm_source=benmvp&utm_medium=slides&utm_campaign=tsconf-2020" target="_blank"><em>React PropTypes with TypeScript</em></a></li>
       <li><a href="https://fettblog.eu/typescript-react/" target="_blank"><em>TypeScript and React</em></a></li>
+      <li><a href="https://github.com/antonjb/TypeScript-Learning-Plan" target="_blank">TypeScript Learning Plan</a></li>
     </ul>
   </div>
 </div>

 NOTES:
+- I included links to lots of resources as we went
+  * But I've got some additional ones here for you
+- The most useful will likely be the first one
+  * The **React TypeScript Cheatsheet**
+  * Provides a lot of recipes for common situations
-- Only talked about function components
+- Also, I only talked about function components
-- You can use TS w/ class components too although hooks w/ functions are the way to go
+  * You can use TS w/ class components too but hooks w/ functions are the future
-- These resources will help
+  * However if you need class examples, some of the resources have them

 =====
 <!-- .slide: data-background="url(../../img/ts-react/medicine-pills-wengang-zhai-BFB7ydn1-DI-unsplash.jpg) no-repeat center" data-background-size="cover" -->